An arithmetic Yau-Zaslow formula: The motivic Euler characteristic and transfer maps

 We now turn our attention to the norm and Weil restriction transfer maps.
-This first requires us to use the machinery of polynomial maps: while the transfer map defined by the trace and forgetful functor are group homomorphisms, the transfer maps we obtain by looking at Weil restrictions and norms have a different structure. \begin{defn} Let $B$ be an abelian group, let $A$ an abelian semigroup and let $P:A\to B$ be a map between abelian semi-groups.
+This first requires us to use the machinery of polynomial maps: while the transfer maps defined by the trace and forgetful functor are group homomorphisms, the transfer maps we obtain by looking at Weil restrictions and norms have a different structure. \begin{defn} Let $B$ be an abelian group, let $A$ an abelian monoid and let $P:A\to B$ be a function on the underlying sets.
 We say $P$ is a \emph{polynomial map of degree $\leq -1$} if $P=0$.
 For $n\geq0$, we say $P$ is a \emph{polynomial map of degree $\leq n$} if for each $x\in A$ the map

 is a polynomial map of degree $\leq n-1$.
-Finally, we say $P$ is a \emph{polynomial map} if it is a polynomial map of degree $\leq n$ for some $n$.
-Note that $P$ is a polynomial map of degree $\leq 0$ if and only if $P$ is constant, and $P$ is a polynomial map of degree $\leq 1$ if it is either a polynomial map of degree $\leq 0$ or a semigroup homomorphism.
+We say $P$ is a \emph{polynomial map} if it is a polynomial map of degree $\leq n$ for some $n$.
+Note that $P$ is a polynomial map of degree $\leq 0$ if and only if $P$ is constant.

 Suppose now that $A$ and $B$ are commutative rings.
 A polynomial map is called \emph{multiplicative} if $P(1)=1$ and if for every $x,y \in A$, we have $P(xy)=P(x)P(y)$.
-Note that a multiplicative polynomial map of degree $\leq 1$ is a ring homomorphism.
-In this way, polynomial maps are generalisations of standard homomorphisms. \end{defn} Polynomial maps can be extended from semigroups to rings by by the following. \begin{lemma}[Proposition 1.6 of \cite{SJ}] Let $\tilde{A}$ be an abelian semigroup, let $\tilde{f}: \tilde{A} \to B$ be a polynomial map, and let $A$ be the group completion of $\tilde{A}$.
-Then there exists a polynomial map $f: A \to B$ which extends $\tilde{f}$. \end{lemma}
+Note that a multiplicative polynomial map of degree $\leq 1$ is either identically $1$ or a ring homomorphism. \end{defn} Polynomial maps can be extended from monoids to rings by the following. \begin{lemma}[(Proposition 1.6 of \cite{SJ})] Let $\tilde{A}$ be an abelian monoid, let $\tilde{f}: \tilde{A} \to B$ be a polynomial map of degree $\leq n$, and let $A$ be the group completion of $\tilde{A}$.
+Then there exists a unique polynomial map of degree $\leq n$ $f: A \to B$ which extends $\tilde{f}$. \end{lemma} The statement about the degree of the polynomial map is not in the statement of Proposition 1.6 of \cite{SJ}, however it follows from the proof.